marlonecobos/nichevol/README.md

 proposed here for ancestral reconstruction of ecological niches characterizes niches using a bin-based approach that incorporates uncertainty in estimations.
-Compared to other existing methods, the approaches presented here reduce risks of overestimation of omounts or rates of ecological niche evolution.
+Compared to other existing methods, the approaches presented here reduce risks of overestimation of amounts or rates of ecological niche evolution.
 The main analyses include: initial exploration of environmental data in occurrence records and accessible areas, preparation of data for phylogenetic analyses, comparative